dantaki/svmerge/README.md

     svmerge requires bedtools to be in the environment path.

-    svmerge is written for UNIX systems with
+    svmerge is written for UNIX systems

-    This process will create temporary files in the current working directory.
+    svmerge will create temporary files in the current working directory.

     Output will be in the form of a chain file linking the consensus SV to the merged position.

          bed_file_svmerged.bed: consensus SV ---> merged SV

 Author:
     Danny Antaki, <dantaki at ucsd dot edu>